The Franklin Hills Project

 “ Everybody has a story.
 If you have a pulse you’re inside one now.”

 For as long as I can remember I loved to read personal interviews.
-I liked the spontaneity of one question leading to another and what happens when two people drill down.
-A few words and the life they’re living floats in and sharpens the conversation.
+I liked the inevitable surprise of one question leading to another and what happens when two people drill down.
+It doesn’t take long before the conversation sharpens into a particular and original shape.
 You understand something about them, and hopefully they feel understood.

 My work happens to be all about people in a moment of major change and how they feel about it informs everything.
 What happens depends on perspective and the skill in your response.
 I think change is something you build your way into.
 One decision supports the next and it all comes together, like a story, in a way that makes sense.